We need to dispel this myth: there is no Separate Hendrickson married to Eve Citth.

 When John Hendricks/Hendrixson dies in 1787 Nelson County, Kentucky, Separate Case acts as the Administrator for the estate/probate.

-So people assumed Separate Case was the second husband of Eve, with no documentation or proof.
+So people assumed Separate Case was the second husband of Eve because he administers her husband’s estate, with no documentation or proof.
 He’s actually related to the family through marriage: his wife is Lydia Hendrickson, daughter of John and Eve.
 (DNA has proven the relationship to the Hendrickson DNA line through the Separate Case descendants.)

 Note: Simeon has an uncle named Separate Case and a cousin named Separate Case.
 But Separate Case, Jr dies in 1844, so this LDS baptism in 1841 must be for Separate Case, Sr. married to Lydia Hendrickson.